hydrusnetwork/BA-4chan-thread-archiver/README.md

 * Downloads all images and/or thumbnails in a certain thread.
 * Downloads a JSON dump of thread comments using the 4chan API.
 * Downloads the HTML page
-* (future) Converts links to use the downloaded images.
+* Converts links in HTML to use the downloaded images.
 * (future) Prompts user for metadata information.

 * Forked from _ Socketub's 4chandownloader. <https://github.com/socketubs/4chandownloader>_